fermitools/jobsub_lite/README.md

 ## Command line parsing

 This is done with the usual Python argument parser.
-Options supported are those from Dennis Box's summary of jobsub options actually used in the last 6 months. [list](https://cdcvs.fnal.gov/redmine/issues/23558) (Sorry, Fermilab folks only)
+Options supported are those from Dennis Box's summary of jobsub options actually used in the last 6 months. [list](https://cdcvs.fnal.gov/redmine/issues/23558) (Sorry - Fermilab folks only)

 ##  Tarball uploads